British Infantry Northwest Europe 1944 Dragon 1/35

 I scribed an additional mold of hair, may not be seen because almost covered with a helmet.

 I paint a face by oil painting, and the uniform by enamel painting mainly this time.

 I painted roughly the faces and uniforms.

 I carried forward the work of the faces.
-The expression of the left soldier is especially nice feeling.
+The expression of the left soldier is an especially nice feeling.

 I advanced the others.
-It is easy to paint around eyes of this kit.
+It is easy to paint around the eyes of this kit.
 The careful painting of the uniform still remains.

 Also, small arms are being painted as you can see.
 Though it is a small work, the strap is very effective.

-Because the rucksack belt was not connected if the only kit assemble completed, I added it in epoxy putty.
+Because the rucksack belt was not connected if the only kit assembles completed, I added it in epoxy putty.
 I intended to make it before, I forgot it.

 The British soldier figure kits are released now by Tamiya, Master box, Mini-art, at that time there was little and valuable.
 It looks good to be put next to the tanks, such as Cromwell, Firefly.

 The British troops fought out a fierce battle with the US Army and other Allied Forces, became the driving force of the victory of the Allied.

 I painted his face with oil.
 I don’t know how long it takes to dry, I left it without haste.

-This soldier is wearing a kind of leather vest, the impression is different with the other three.
+This soldier is wearing a kind of leather vest, the impression is different from the other three.

 The Bren light machine gun can be treated like this way by one person.
-It is possible to use the base defense by two of the loader and gunner as heavy machine gun.
-It is surprise to be used after the WWII for a long period of time from the Korean War to the Gulf War.
+It is possible to use the base defense by two of the loader and gunner as a heavy machine gun.
+It is surprising to be used after WWII for a long period of time from the Korean War to the Gulf War.